Kim Jong-nam: 1998–2001: Heir apparent

-2001: Tokyo Disneyland incident
+2001–2005: Tokyo Disneyland incident and loss of favor

 In May 2001, Kim Jong-nam was arrested in Japan on arrival at Narita International Airport, accompanied by two women and a four-year-old boy identified as his son.
-He was travelling on a forged Dominican Passport using a Chinese alias, Pang Xiong (胖熊).
-After being detained, he was deported to China, where he said he was travelling to Japan to visit Tokyo Disneyland.
+He was traveling on a forged Dominican Republic passport using a Chinese alias, Pang Xiong (胖熊).
+After being detained, he was deported to China, where he said he was traveling to Japan to visit Tokyo Disneyland.
 The incident caused his father to cancel a planned visit to China due to the embarrassment it caused him.

-2001–2005: Loss of favour

 Until the Tokyo incident, Kim Jong-nam was expected to become leader of the country after his father.
-In February 2003, the Korean People's Army began a propaganda campaign under the slogan "The Respected Mother is the Most Faithful and Loyal Subject to the Dear Leader Comrade Supreme Commander."
-This was interpreted as praise of Ko Young-hee, and likely part of a campaign designed to promote Kim Jong-chul or Kim Jong-un, her sons.
+In February 2003, the Korean People's Army began a propaganda campaign under the slogan "The respected Mother who is the most-faithful and loyal Subject to the Dear Leader Comrade Supreme Commander".
+This was interpreted as praise of Ko Yong Hui, and likely part of a campaign designed to promote Kim Jong-chul or Kim Jong Un, her sons.

-Since the loyalty of the army is the real foundation of the Kim family's continuing hold on power in North Korea, this was a serious detriment for Kim Jong-nam's prospects.
+Since the loyalty of the army is the foundation of the Kim family's continuing hold on power in North Korea, this was a serious detriment for Kim Jong-nam's prospects.
 In late 2003, it was reported that Kim Jong-nam was living in Macau, lending strength to this belief.

-Kim Jong-un was left in charge while his father was on a state visit to China.
-Outsider observers also believed North Korea's sinking of a South Korean ship in March 2010 was part of Kim Jong-il's attempt to secure succession for the youngest Kim: provoking a security crisis he could use to rally military support behind Kim Jong-un.
+Kim Jong Un was left in charge while his father was on a state-visit to China.
+Outsider observers also believed North Korea's sinking of a South Korean ship in March 2010 was part of Kim Jong Il's attempt to secure succession for the youngest Kim: provoking a security crisis he could use to rally military support behind Kim Jong Un.

-Kim Jong-nam's loss of favour was thought to have been caused by the Tokyo incident.
-However, Kim Jong-nam himself claimed that he had fallen out of favour due to advocating for reform.
-In an email to the editor of the Tokyo Shimbun, Kim Jong-nam wrote that after being educated in Switzerland, he "insisted on reform and market-opening", leading his father to decide that he had turned "into a capitalist".
-Kim Jong-nam at this time has also been described as "the closest [North Korea] ever had to an international playboy", and gained a reputation for "gambling and drinking and arranging the occasional business deal".
-He used to be the only member of the Kim family to ever speak directly to media outside of North Korea, until Kim Jong-un took a question from a foreign journalist during the 2019 North Korea–United States Hanoi Summit.
+Kim Jong-nam's loss of favor was thought to have been caused by the Tokyo incident.
+However, Kim Jong-nam himself claimed that he had fallen out of favor due to advocating for reform.
+In an email to the editor of the Tokyo Shimbun, Kim Jong-nam wrote that after being educated in Switzerland, he "insisted on reform and market-opening", leading his father to decide that he had "turned into a capitalist".
+Kim Jong-nam at this time has also been described as "the closest North Korean ever to have been an international playboy", and gained a reputation for "gambling and drinking and arranging the occasional business deal".
+He used to be the only member of the Kim family to ever speak directly to media outside of North Korea, until Kim Jong Un took a question from a foreign journalist during the 2019 North Korea - United States Hanoi Summit.

 It was believed that Kim Jong-nam had friendly ties to China.
-Outside analysts considered him as a possible candidate to replace Kim Jong-un if the North Korean leadership imploded and China, traditionally an ally, sought a replacement leader.
+Outside analysts considered him as a possible candidate to replace Kim Jong Un if the North Korean leadership imploded and China, traditionally an ally, sought a replacement leader.